 She is included in Forbes’ Asia’s 2019 Heroes of Philanthropy list and is loved and followed by Filipinos on Twitter for her fearless views on politics and national issues.

 Rachelle Ann Go

 — Rachelle Ann Go (@gorachelleann) May 23, 2017

-Singer Rachelle Ann Go took greater heights when she landed the role as Gigi Van Tranh in the 2014 West End revival of Miss Saigon.
+Singer Rachelle Ann Go took greater heights when she landed the role of Gigi Van Tranh in the 2014 West End revival of Miss Saigon.

 Alyssa’s impact goes beyond the court.
 The Phenom made us all proud when she played for local leagues and international clubs such as the 3BB Nakornnont in Thailand and Attack Line in Chinese Taipei.
-She is also considered as a celebrity-athlete and a bankable figure as seen on her influencing marketing project with USANA, Gatorade, and Nike.
+She is also considered a celebrity athlete and a bankable figure as seen on her influencing marketing project with USANA, Gatorade, and Nike.

 With the talent, beauty, and grit these Filipinas have, maybe Beyoncé is indeed right: Girls do run the world, Filipinas take over the world.
 Happy International Women’s Month!